What is Maxwell Bridge

-Now equating the real and imaginary parts we get
+Now equating the real and imaginary parts, we get:

 - We get two balanced equations that are obtained by equating real and imaginary parts this means that for an ac bridge both the relation (i.e.magnitude and phase) must be satisfied at the same time.
-Both the equations are said to be independent if and only if both equation contain single variable element.
+Both the equations are said to be independent if and only if both equations contain a single variable element.
 This variable can be inductor or resistor.

 Maxwell’s Inductance Bridge

-In this bridge the arms bc and cd are purely resistive while the phase balance depends on the arms ab and ad.
+In this bridge, the arms bc and cd are purely resistive while the phase balance depends on the arms ab and ad.

-As we have discussed in ac bridge according to balance condition, we have at balance point
+As we have discussed in AC bridge according to balance condition, we have at balance point:

 We can vary R3 and R4 from 10 ohms to 10,000 ohms with the help of resistance box.